Infomaker/NPWriterPluginBundle/plugins/se.infomaker.options/README.md

-The option plugin supports being defined multiple times in the configuration file so that completely different options may be handled by this plugin. *The id must be set to different values in order for this to function, e.g.*
+The option plugin supports being defined multiple times in the configuration file so that completely different options may be handled by this plugin. *The id must be set to different values in order for this to function.
+The name must be set to **options** in order for plugin to register*.

      {
         "id": "se.infomaker.socialoptions",
-        "name": "socialoptions",
+        "name": "options",
         "url": "http://localhost:5001/im-options.js",
         "enabled": true,
         "mandatory": true,